dhyeynala/pet-voice-notes/README.md

 **Firebase vs PostgreSQL**: I almost chose PostgreSQL because it was familiar, but Firebase was a specific learning objective.
 The real-time synchronization proved very useful for this use case.
 When tracking a pet, you might add notes from your phone but want to analyze trends on a larger screen.

-**Custom caching vs Redis**: I probably should have used Redis, but I wanted to understand caching fundamentals first.
+**Custom caching vs Redis**: I likely should have used Redis, but I wanted to understand caching fundamentals first.
 I built a simple in-memory cache with TTL.
-It works for this project size, though I would definitely use Redis for larger applications.
+It works for this project size, though I would certainly use Redis for larger applications.

 **OpenAI function calling**: This was the primary technology I wanted to learn.
 Instead of parsing queries like "show me Buddy's weight over time" with regex, I let GPT-4 determine the intent and extract parameters.
 This proved much more reliable than I expected.